Authentic Minnesota Tater Tot Hot Dish

 1 lb ground beef

-1 can Campbell’s Cream of Mushroom Soup (staple of Minnesota pantries)
+1 can of Campbell’s Cream of Mushroom Soup (staple of Minnesota pantries)

 Preheat oven to 350 degrees.

-While the oven is preheating, brown the ground beef (seasoning to taste as you cook) and drain off the grease.
+While the oven is preheating, brown the ground beef season to taste and drain off the grease.

 Spread the beef in the bottom of a 2 to 2 1/2 quart baking dish.

-Arrange a layer of tater tots over the top of that.
+Arrange a layer of tater tots on top of soup mixture.

 Bake, uncovered, at 350 degrees for 50 minutes.